schwa/spz-rs/README.md

 ## Current Status

-Spherical harmonics are not yet supported.
 Limited testing against Niantics original implementation has been done.
+There is current *no guarantee* that this library will work with all `.spz` files (yet).

 This library has an accompanying CLI tool for converting `.ply` files (using the most common Gaussian Splat Point Cloud format) to `.spz` files.